 Personal Injury and Wrongful Death Compensation

 Personal injury lawsuits often seek compensation for present and future medical expenses, lost income, future lost income, pain and suffering, loss of consortium and more.
-The survivors of a deceased slip, trip and fall victim may seek compensation for medical expenses, burial expenses, survivor pain and suffering, projected lost income (based on the predicted life expectancy and earnings of the victim) and much more.
+The survivors of a deceased slip, trip, and fall victim may seek compensation for medical expenses, burial expenses, survivor pain and suffering, projected lost income (based on the predicted life expectancy and earnings of the victim), and much more.
 Attorney Stein will explain this in detail to you.

-Attorney Brandon Stein provides aggressive and thorough representation to his clients in Miami and throughout the State of Florida.
+Attorney Brandon Stein provides aggressive and thorough representation to his clients throughout the State of Florida.
 He respects his clients and his role as a client advocate and he will fight for the maximum amount of compensation available under the law.
 Attorney Stein makes himself available to his clients and he promptly returns phone calls and emails.
 Clients are updated as to the progress of their case and questions are invited.
 There are no legal fees for personal injury and wrongful death cases unless your case is successfully settled or won in court.
 To schedule your complimentary case review, contact Attorney Brandon Stein at 786-766-8701.